hardin47/website/Math158/Notes/04a-process.md

 An alternative model performance statistic: **root mean square error**.

 $$RMSE = \sqrt{\frac{\sum_{i = 1}^n (y_i - \hat{y}_i)^2}{n}}$$
+Note: RMSE here is computed as it would be for any type of statistics or machine learning model (i.e., how far are the typical observations from the predicted value).
+The change in denominator means that the MSE with $n$ won't estimate $\sigma^2$, but it also means that the metric allows us to compare different *kinds* of models (e.g., a linear regression vs. neural network vs. random forest) on the same scale.
+And yes, this MSE will decrease as the number of parameters increases which is why we use cross validation or F-tests to constrain the model.

 * Are models with high or low RMSE are more preferable?
 * Is this RMSE considered low or high?